Professor Nina Wardleworth

 - BA (Hons) in Arabic and French (Exeter)

-Since January 2019, I have been Student Success Academic Lead.
-In this post I am promoting inclusive curriculum design and delivery across the university in order to make the University of Leeds a positive studying environment for our diverse student body and to reduce several degree classification attainment gaps.
+Between January 2019 and July 2022, I was Student Success Academic Lead.
+In this post I promoted decolonial and inclusive curriculum design and delivery across the university in order to make the University of Leeds a positive studying environment for our diverse student body and to reduce several degree classification attainment gaps.

 This post builds on my own student education delivery.
 My teaching focuses on French and Francophone Studies, mainly the study of France's colonial empire and its legacy in France and the Francophone World.
 I also teach and lead cross-school modules in the School of Languages, Cultures and Societies with a pan-European and global focus.